poems4u/poems4u/content/poems/posts/Crawfishjunc.md

 So too History must end, <br>
 But it came before thyme and after singing; <br>
 In this life it ain't no Burger Kinging—— <br>
-After it went John P's Way, the truth we did forget. <br>
+When Ol' John P had his way, the truth we did forget. <br>

 It's after the end of the world, don't you know that yet?

-Still, when Dr. Sulla M.D. marched on Rome, <br>
+Still, when Dr. Sulla, M.D., marched on Rome, <br>
 He thought that materialized will could purge <br>
 The instability within. <br>
 When they returned and found his house swept and garnished... etc etc... <br>